-Rescue Coordination Centre Kathmandu is a primary search and rescue facility in a country responsible for prompting efficient organization of search and rescue operations and for coordinating the conduct of search and rescue operations within the Kathmandu flight information region.
-RCC Kathmandu in full consultation with the SAR board control, coordinate and direct the SAR mission.
+Rescue Coordination Centre Kathmandu is a primary search and rescue in the country responsible for prompting efficient organization of search and rescue operations and for coordinating the conduct of search and rescue operations within the Kathmandu flight information region.
+RCC Kathmandu in full consultation with the Rescue Coordination Committee and National SAR Coordination Committee control, coordinate and direct the SAR mission.

 RCC Kathmandu will be staffed continuously whenever situation warrants so and is responsible for: